 According to the Sudden Cardiac Arrest Foundation, approximately 356,000 people in the US each year experience a cardiac arrest out of the hospital, and nine out of ten die.
 However, when bystanders intervene immediately, survival rates double or triple.

-We are working closely with our partners, Allegheny Health Network, UPMC Horizon and Jameson Community Health Foundations, and Sharon Regional Medical Center, to increase cardiac arrest survival rates by distributing AEDs to public facilities where they may most often be needed.
+We are working closely with our partners, Allegheny Health Network, UPMC Horizon & Jameson Health Foundations, Sharon Regional Medical Center and Staying Alive, to increase cardiac arrest survival rates by distributing AEDs to public facilities where they may most often be needed.

 Things to know

-Is your organization in need of an AED?
+Is your organization in need of an AED with optional CPR training?
 Our application process is simple.